 Scholarships and Financial Assistance

-The Ringle/Norton Scholarship is presented to newly admitted Au.D., Ph.D. in Speech-Language Pathology, and/or Ph.D. in Audiology students who have demonstrated superior performance in their undergraduate program.
+- Ringle/Norton Scholarship: this award is presented to newly admitted audiology students who have demonstrated superior performance in their undergraduate program.
 The scholarship may vary from $1,000 - $10,000 each year, however, there is no tuition reimbursement.
 Students must maintain good standing in the graduate program.
 All doctoral applicants will be considered and awards are decided by faculty after reviewing graduate application materials.
 Awardees will be notified prior to their first semester of enrollment.

-The June Miller Scholarship is presented to newly admitted Au.D. and/or Ph.D. in Audiology students who have demonstrated outstanding undergraduate performance and rank highly upon incoming students in the Au.D. or Ph.D. program.
+- June Miller Scholarship: this award is presented to newly admitted audiology students who have demonstrated outstanding undergraduate performance and rank highly upon incoming students in their program.
 The scholarship may vary from $1,000 - $5,000 each year, however, there is no tuition reimbursement.
 Students must maintain good standing in the graduate program.
 Awards are determined by faculty based on applicant rank upon review of graduate applications.
 Awardees will be notified prior to their first semester of enrollment.